spacelift-io/user-documentation/docs/concepts/policy/deprecated/migrate-to-spaces.md

 ---

-### Pattern 6: Fine-grained access within the same repository
+### Fine-grained access within the same repository

 Access policies could provide different access levels to stacks from the same repository.
 With Spaces, stacks in the same space have the same access control.